“Focus,” said the master, “and the world will be yours…”

 How To Write A Hot Cover Letter

-In today’s fast paced working environments focus has become a four-letter word.
+In today’s fast-paced working environment, focus has become a four-letter word.
 In a world where “multitask,” “app,” and 140 character tweets are creating a sensation nation that lives on caffeine, energy drinks, and coconut water, most HR professionals and employers destroyed their ability to focus years ago.

 Would Your Cover Letter Retweet?